 If you are attempting to file a workers’ compensation claim for a stress-related injury, you may run into a few issues.
 Since the evidence is not physical, you may find that your employer and the insurance company can deny or dismiss your claim.
 In these situations, you need an attorney to assist you with your case.

-A California personal injury attorney will know the processes you need to follow to receive your settlement.
+A personal injury attorney in Bakersfield will know the processes you need to follow to receive your settlement.
 In addition, your lawyer can launch an in-depth investigation into your stress injury, helping you build a more compelling case to the insurance company.
 Contact an attorney as soon as possible after you discover your injury to begin the claims process.